patrickjuliano/weatherboard/README.md

 Put in your API key.

-- Register for your own OpenWeatherMap API key [here](https://openweathermap.org/api)
+- Register for your own OpenWeatherMap One Call API key [here](https://openweathermap.org/api)
 - Put the API key in the API_KEY variable [here](./server/.env)

 ### How to start the flask server